 Sega Genesis is a top emulator for Sega Genesis games.
 It helps you save games in VMU and at the same supports a VGA output.
 You can also replay your Action Cheat Codes while using this emulator.

 Through its slick graphical interface, RetroArch enables you to run classic Dreamcast games on a wide range of operating systems like macOS, Android, and Windows.

 It is a versatile and frontend Dreamcast emulator that has advanced features like netplay, next-response frame response time, shaders, run ahead, rewinding, and several others.

-Settings of this emulator are also unified in order to configure once and for all.
+The settings of this emulator are also unified in order to configure it once and for all.

 8. Nester DC

 Nester DC is an original NES (Nintendo Entertainment System (NES) emulator for Dreamcast video game console.
 It runs all NES games and is compatible with only Windows operating system.

 This emulator allows you to save and load ROM states, a feature that was missing in the original video game console.
 Four players can easily enjoy Sega games simultaneously by using this Nester DC emulator.

 It is flexible and supports various Dreamcast devices and NES peripherals.
 You will enjoy the NES art box with this emulator.